RahulGupta-8319/zero65wiki/G-Cloud Project.md

     - combination of both parallel and series
 - Retry button will be given to latest log in master branch with option to choose commit
 - roll back log will have some different log nomenclature
+- feature branch can only be deployed till gamma, merge it with master branch for prod deployment

 ### For FE :
 - commit -> beta -> gamma -> prod